joaoluisphenriques-hash/Thesis_PCS_LDA/README.md

 - Filtro de linhas em espanhol (3 revistas bilingues: Sidorov 2021, Soto 2022,
   Tuñoque-Morante 2024) + stopwords multilingues.
 - Correção de lemas: datum→data, PCSs→pcs, KPIs→kpi.

+Robustness analysis (Appendix D of the thesis)
+The robustness/ folder contains a full robustness analysis of the review's central finding: 32 variant LDA models (ten random seeds at k = 12; k = 10 and k = 14 with five seeds each; four alternative preprocessing pipelines with three seeds each) re-estimated from scratch and mapped onto the four analytical layers of the thesis via Jensen–Shannon distance between topic–word distributions.
+The operational core contracts in 32 of 32 models and the institutional-and-strategic layer overtakes it in the final period in 28 of 32 — the aggregate four-layer pattern is robust to seed, number of topics and preprocessing, while individual topics remain initialisation-sensitive.
+See robustness/README.md for the design, headline numbers and reproduction steps.